AhmedWKamal/chainalysis-take-home/README.md

 4. #### What are some other enhancements that could be made?

     The first set of improvements would be to address the sub-optimal choices in (1).
 Additionally, the UI/UX has room for improvement in its current state.
+    A key improvement for future development would be to move the app from a python virtual environment to a docker container.

 ### Notes on the Stack: